-This method of education delivery was launched in June 2010 and provides members with access to interactive education 24/7.
-Through the eLearning format, ONA is offering educational modules to members and Canadian Nursing Students' Association (CNSA) students that can be completed at their own pace and at times convenient for them.
+Through the eLearning format, ONA is offering educational programs and video lecturettes to members and Canadian Nursing Students' Association (CNSA) students which can be completed at their own pace and at times convenient for them.

 Download these documents to learn more about eLearning, share with other members and post on your local bulletin boards!

 - How to Sign Up for Facebook & eLearning

 Finally, don’t forget to check out our ER Scramble Game on Facebook here.

 Have questions or comments about eLearning?
 We’d love to hear from you!
 Please email eLearningEnquiries@ona.org or call 1-800-387-5580, Toronto Office, ext.
 2365.

 Catalogue of eLearning Education:

 How to be both a Professional and a Union Member (video lecturette)